Strength training for children used to be frowned upon, but fortunately, those days are in the past.

 A recent meta-analysis looked at associations between muscle strength and muscle health in young individuals and health markers later in life.
 The researchers found evidence that youth strength training increases the chance of staying strong and healthy in adulthood and old age..28

 The better the muscle health in youth, the lower the risk of obesity as an adult.
 Partly because behavior and habits that promote physical activity carry over into adulthood, partly because of a more effective energy turnover and metabolism.

-Childhood and adolescence are formative years for habits and behavior that carry over into adulthood and greatly increase or decrease the risk of a number of diseases and health problems.
-In some cases, like bone formation, there is no better opportunity in life to influence this risk in a positive way.
-Resistance training, starting in childhood, can be an important factor contributing to the physiological effects necessary to prevent having to treat these health issues later in life.
-It is always better to prevent health issues than having to treat them after the fact.
+Another finding was the previously mentioned association between weight-bearing exercise in adolescence and a more robust adult skeleton.
+Childhood and adolescence are formative years for habits and behavior that carry over into adulthood and significantly increase or decrease the risk of several diseases and health problems.
+In some cases, like bone formation, there is no better opportunity in life to influence this risk positively.
+Resistance training, starting in childhood, is a critical factor in preventing having to treat these health issues later in life.
+It is always better to prevent health issues than to treat them.

-Choice of exercises
+Choice of Exercises

 The exercise selection should ensure muscular balance over the joints and between muscle antagonists, like the quadriceps and the hamstrings, or the biceps and the triceps musculature, to eliminate the risk of over- or under-stimulating certain body parts or muscle groups.

 All types of workout routines, from training programs using free weights like barbells and dumbbells to body weight-based programs to elastic exercise bands and machine training, have been successful in controlled studies with young participants.

 For a child taking up strength training for the first time, an introduction through machine-based training might be prudent, although optional.
 Free weights place higher demands on coordination and muscle control.
 These factors also improve when using machines, making them a good choice for the first strength-training program.